Ive arrived in Morocco, exciting, a new country and a continent I have never been to before, Africa.

 An authentic Tagine, with fresh fish Hamza had caught with his spear gun in the morning.

-I left Tanger after having received lots of help from Hamza, getting a Moroccan Sim card, a map, spare spokes (im not sure will fit, slightly too long).
+I left Tangier after having received lots of help from Hamza, getting a Moroccan Sim card, a map, spare spokes (im not sure will fit, slightly too long).

 Hamza riding my bike